 The Current Staff

-Alexa began teaching at the Art Center in the fall of 2016, with a weekly commute between Boston and Stowe.
-The experience of working at Helen Day was so inspiring that Alexa made a permanent move to Stowe in 2017.
+Alexandra began teaching at the art center in the fall of 2016, with a weekly commute between Boston and Stowe.
+The experience of working at The Current was so inspiring that Alexa made a permanent move to Stowe in 2017.
 With a passion for education and lifelong learning opportunities in the arts and literacy, she has taught for over twenty years in both the U.S. and her native home of Bermuda.
-Alexa is dedicated to creating and sustaining meaningful partnerships between schools and arts organizations, and is excited about the new initiatives at the Art Center.
+Alexa is dedicated to creating and sustaining meaningful partnerships between schools and arts organizations, and is excited about the new initiatives at the art center.
 As a photographer and collage artist, Alexa has also had opportunities to share her skills in both the classroom & as a volunteer in museums, hospitals, and on advisory committees.
 Her own works of art have been part of a solo exhibition at The Bermuda Society of Arts, where pieces continue to be for sale.
 She holds a BA in art history & english literature, and a M.Ed from Lesley University.

 Sophie Bréchu-West is director and founder of 571 Projects, a boutique art gallery located in Stowe, VT.
 A deep, lifelong love of art and a desire to promote the work of significant emerging artists drives Brechu-West’s curatorial and consulting practice.
 She received a BA in Art History from The College of William and Mary (cum laude) and an MPhil from Christie’s Education, London (with Distinction, accredited through the University of Glasgow).
 “I am constantly inspired by the creative journeys of the artists that I have the privilege and responsibility of working with.
 My own journey as an arts professional nourishes my soul and my curiosity.
 I am passionate about the arts, and the visual arts in particular.
 As a Vermonter, I derive a deep sense of peace and inspiration from the beauty of the natural landscapes that surround us."